-The best time to visit Berlin is May through September when the weather is ideal for café sitting, park lazing and leisurely city strolling.
-Winter, on the other hand, is freezing literally: Temperatures tend to range in the 20- to 30-degree Fahrenheit range.
+The best time to visit Berlin is May through September when the weather is ideal for cafe sitting, park lazing and leisurely city strolling.
+Winter, on the other hand, is literally freezing: Temperatures tend to range in the 20- to 30-degree Fahrenheit range.
 However, this might be the best time for budget travelers to score deals on airfare and hotel rates.

 In general, pickpocketing tends to be a Berlin tourist's main safety concern.
 Watch out for pickpockets on public transportation, especially during rush hour and at major tourist attractions.

 Prostitution is legal in Germany, and Berlin also employs quite a thriving prostitution business.
 However, visitors should be aware that a percentage of the city's prostitutes are victims of human trafficking, which the government is trying to clamp down on.

 The best way to get around Berlin is via the U-Bahn underground trains or S-Bahn regional, elevated trains, which are both a part of the city's extensive BVG public transportation system.
 You can even take the U-Bahn from Berlin Tegel Airport (TXL), located a mere 5 miles from the city center as well as the secondary airport, Berlin Schönefeld Airport (SXF), about 13 miles southeast of the city center.

 The city also offers an extensive bus and tram lines.
 Although service is significantly slower, travelers can take advantage of the Berlin WelcomeCard which offers unlimited service on bus routes and rail lines.

 As with every big metropolis, driving is discouraged: heavy traffic and scarce parking are the main culprits.
 For a bit of exercise, you can also rent a bike and peddle along the city's bike lanes and through the parks.
 Metered taxis are abundantly available, and these can be hailed on the street or scheduled ahead of time.See details for Getting Around